marcusolsson/obsidian-plugin-docs/docs/user-interface/icons.md

 ## Browse available icons

-If you'd like to see all available icons and their corresponding names, you can install the [Icon Swapper](https://github.com/mgmeyers/obsidian-icon-swapper) plugin by mgmeyers.
-While its main purpose is to replace the built-in icons with custom ones, it also serves as a list of what icons are available in Obsidian.
+Browse to [lucide.dev](https://lucide.dev/) to see all available icons and their corresponding names.

 ## Draw icons